Toronto Dominion Bank Reduces Position in Wintrust Financial Co. (NASDAQ:WTFC)

 A number of other large investors have also recently added to or reduced their stakes in the stock.
 HighPoint Advisor Group LLC grew its stake in Wintrust Financial by 8.4% during the 1st quarter.
 HighPoint Advisor Group LLC now owns 3,198 shares of the bank’s stock worth $245,000 after buying an additional 249 shares during the last quarter.
 Rothschild Investment Corp IL lifted its position in Wintrust Financial by 11.6% during the 1st quarter.
 Rothschild Investment Corp IL now owns 3,743 shares of the bank’s stock worth $284,000 after acquiring an additional 389 shares during the period.
 Louisiana State Employees Retirement System lifted its position in Wintrust Financial by 2.8% during the 1st quarter.
 Louisiana State Employees Retirement System now owns 14,800 shares of the bank’s stock worth $1,122,000 after acquiring an additional 400 shares during the period.
 Pitcairn Co. lifted its position in Wintrust Financial by 6.3% during the 1st quarter.
 Pitcairn Co. now owns 7,349 shares of the bank’s stock worth $557,000 after acquiring an additional 433 shares during the period.
 Finally, Crossmark Global Holdings Inc. lifted its position in Wintrust Financial by 7.9% during the 1st quarter.
 Crossmark Global Holdings Inc. now owns 6,000 shares of the bank’s stock worth $455,000 after acquiring an additional 440 shares during the period.
 Hedge funds and other institutional investors own 89.78% of the company’s stock.

-A number of analysts have weighed in on the company.
-Zacks Investment Research cut Wintrust Financial from a “buy” rating to a “hold” rating in a research report on Saturday, April 3rd.
+Several analysts have recently commented on the company.
+Truist raised Wintrust Financial from a “hold” rating to a “buy” rating and raised their price target for the company from $67.00 to $92.00 in a report on Friday, May 21st.
 Raymond James raised their price target on Wintrust Financial from $78.00 to $96.00 and gave the company a “strong-buy” rating in a report on Tuesday, March 16th.
-Jefferies Financial Group raised their price target on Wintrust Financial from $75.00 to $85.00 and gave the company a “buy” rating in a report on Friday, April 9th.
 Truist Securities raised Wintrust Financial from a “hold” rating to a “buy” rating and raised their price target for the company from $67.00 to $92.00 in a report on Friday, May 21st.
-Finally, Truist raised Wintrust Financial from a “hold” rating to a “buy” rating and raised their price target for the company from $67.00 to $92.00 in a report on Friday, May 21st.
+Jefferies Financial Group lifted their price objective on Wintrust Financial from $75.00 to $85.00 and gave the stock a “buy” rating in a report on Friday, April 9th.
+Finally, Zacks Investment Research cut Wintrust Financial from a “buy” rating to a “hold” rating in a report on Saturday, April 3rd.
 Two equities research analysts have rated the stock with a hold rating, six have given a buy rating and one has issued a strong buy rating to the company’s stock.
 Wintrust Financial currently has a consensus rating of “Buy” and a consensus target price of $78.22.

 Wintrust Financial (NASDAQ:WTFC) last released its quarterly earnings results on Sunday, April 18th.
 The bank reported $2.54 earnings per share for the quarter, topping the consensus estimate of $1.41 by $1.13.
 The company had revenue of $448.40 million during the quarter, compared to the consensus estimate of $414.02 million.
 Wintrust Financial had a return on equity of 10.37% and a net margin of 19.84%.
 During the same quarter last year, the business posted $1.04 earnings per share.
 Research analysts anticipate that Wintrust Financial Co. will post 6.85 earnings per share for the current fiscal year.